Team4682CyBears/Reefscape2025/camp/agupta/wrist/README.md

 # Wrist code

 Intent:
-- Used to remove algae and go to 1 specific shooter position
+- Used to remove algae and go to 1 specific wrist position
     - For testing, set to 0 degrees and 90 degrees

 Code Origins: